kublaj/docs-7/src/partials/_setup.md

 });
 ```

 If you're working with [Polymer](https://www.polymer-project.org), serve Simpla's elements locally to avoid dependancy conflicts.
-Install them with Bower then change the `base` property to your bower components directory.
+Install them with Bower then change the `base` property to your Bower components directory.

 **Note:** If possible, hotlinking from Simpla's element CDN (`elements.simpla.io`) is highly recommended, since it multiplexes requests over HTTP/2.